Adolf Hoffmeister

-Adolf Hoffmeister (15 August 1902 – 24 July 1973) was a Czech writer, publicist, playwright, painter, draughtsman, scenographer, cartoonist, translator, diplomat, lawyer, university professor and traveller.
+Adolf Hoffmeister (15 August 1902 – 24 July 1973) was a Czech writer, playwright, painter, draughtsman, scenographer, cartoonist, translator, diplomat, lawyer, university professor and traveller.
 During the war, he served as editor of the radio station Voice of America, and after the war the Czechoslovak ambassador to France.
 In 1951 he became a professor at the Academy of Arts and Crafts in Prague.
 He was a founding member of Devětsil (1920), chairman of the Union of Czechoslovak Visual Artists (1964–1967, 1968–1969), and a member of International Association of Art Critics.
 Hoffmeister represented Czechoslovakia at UNESCO, the PEN Club and other international organizations.
 Hoffmeister's career was ended by the Warsaw Pact invasion of Czechoslovakia in August 1968 and the subsequent occupation.